knennigtri/merge-markdown/README.md

 # merge-markdown
 [![Publish to NPM](https://github.com/knennigtri/merge-markdown/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/knennigtri/merge-markdown/actions/workflows/npm-publish.yml) [![Publish to GHP](https://github.com/knennigtri/merge-markdown/actions/workflows/ghp-publish.yml/badge.svg)](https://github.com/knennigtri/merge-markdown/actions/workflows/ghp-publish.yml)

-Takes in a list of markdown files and merges them into a single output file with these advantages:
+Takes in a list of markdown files and merges them into a single output file with optional HTML and PDF output.
+Other advantages:
 * Merge all md files in a folder
 * auto-resolution of all relative links in files for assets, other markdown files no matter their location locally
 * built in link checker of final file